wp-plugins/marctv-reply-button/readme.txt

 Upload the "marctv-reply-button" folder into the plugins folder of your blog, Activate it.
 You're done!

+Make sure that you have 2nd level threads enabled.

 == Frequently Asked Questions ==

 = Why did you do this? =